Carbon tetrabromide: Chemical reactions

-In combination with triphenylphosphine, CBr4 is used in the Appel reaction, which converts alcohols to alkyl bromides.
-Similarly, CBr4 is used in combination with triphenylphosphine in the first step of the Corey-Fuchs reaction, which converts aldehydes into terminal alkynes.
+In combination with triphenylphosphine, CBr4 is used in the Appel reaction which converts alcohols to alkyl bromides.
+Similarly, CBr4 is used in combination with triphenylphosphine in the first step of the Corey–Fuchs reaction, which converts aldehydes into terminal alkynes.
 It is significantly less stable than lighter tetrahalomethanes.
 It is made via bromination of methane using HBr or Br2.
 It can be also prepared by more economical reaction of tetrachloromethane with aluminium bromide at 100 °C.

 Uses

 It is used as a solvent for greases, waxes, and oils, in plastic and rubber industry for blowing and vulcanization, further for polymerization, as a sedative and as an intermediate in manufacturing agrochemicals.
 Due to its non-flammability it is used as an ingredient in fire-resistant chemicals.
-It is also used for separating minerals because of its high density.